Lottery fraud: United Kingdom

 In 2009, a couple found a National Lottery ticket on the floor of a supermarket in Swindon.
 The ticket bore winning numbers and the couple claimed £30,000 in prize money.
 The woman who bought the ticket had retained her receipt as proof of purchase.
 The couple who found the ticket were charged with theft and making a false representation, and received an 11-month suspended sentence.

 Several cases of insider fraud by retailers have been uncovered by investigators.
-In 2011, a shopkeeper in Watton, Norfolk retained a winning lottery ticket and later claimed the £156,000 prize herself.
+In 2011, a shopkeeper in Watton, Norfolk, retained a winning lottery ticket and later claimed the £156,000 prize herself.
 She and her husband were later jailed for 14 months.
 In 2012, an Oldham newsagent falsely told a woman that her lottery ticket had won nothing and then claimed the £1 million prize for himself.
 He was sentenced to 30 months in prison.
 In Gravesend, another newsagent falsely claimed an £80,000 with a lottery ticket purchased by a customer, and was given a non-custodial sentence.

 In 2009 an employee of Camelot — the company that operates the UK National Lottery — conspired with a member of the public, Edward Putman, of Kings Langley in Hertfordshire, to claim a jackpot prize using a bogus ticket.
 The employee, who worked in Camelot's fraud department, found a way to forge lottery tickets bearing winning numbers.
 Putman was initially prosecuted in July 2012 for benefit fraud after failing to declare lottery winnings of nearly £5 million whilst in receipt of welfare benefits.
 Although police did not have enough evidence to bring a prosecution at the time, the case was investigated by the Gambling Commission in December 2016, who found that Camelot had breached the terms of its operating licence in failing to investigate the veracity of the prize claim before paying out and fined Camelot £3 million.
-The case was subsequently investigated further and in October 2019 Putman was jailed for 9 years for defrauding the National Lottery of £2.5 million.
+The case was subsequently investigated further, and in October 2019 Putman was jailed for 9 years for defrauding the National Lottery of £2.5 million.

 China

 In the 2004 Chinese lottery scandal, a contractor at the Shaanxi Provincial Sports Lottery Centre in Shaanxi Province attempted to claim a prize of a new BMW car using a fake lottery ticket.

-In 2005, a lotto retailer in Anshan, Liaoning Province exploited a flaw in a lottery draw process that allowed him to continue to sell lottery tickets up to five minutes after the winning numbers had been announced.
+In 2005, a lotto retailer in Anshan, Liaoning Province, exploited a flaw in a lottery draw process that allowed him to continue to sell lottery tickets up to five minutes after the winning numbers had been announced.
 He bought a ticket with winning numbers and claimed a prize of $3.76 million, but eventually he was caught and sentenced to life imprisonment.

+Vietnam

+In Vietnam, lottery fraud has occurred on many different scales, from small to large, causing great damage to the state and the people.
+Lottery fraud takes many different forms, including: fraud in the lottery drawing process, fraud in the lottery printing process, fraud in the lottery ticket sales process.